richardanaya/view/README.md

 view = "0.0"
 ```

 Constructing view heirarchies in Rust is a bit tedious.
 This is a macro for constructing views that is non framework specific.
-It's more struct oriented compared to a technology like JSX and borrows in broad strokes some great ideas from SwiftUI.
+It's more struct oriented compared to a technology like JSX and borrows in broad strokes some ideas from SwiftUI.

 This example shows everything that's possible